+While summer produce might get all the love, true nutrition nuts know winter is really where it's at when it comes to the best superfoods.
 From leafy greens to plump pumpkins, a variety of fruits and vegetables are in season during fall and winter, and they deserve a place on your menu.
-By bumping up your consumption of fresh produce, you’ll be in tip-top nutritional shape when cold and flu season comes around.
-Read on to discover which superfoods you should aim to enjoy during the chillier months..
+By bumping up your consumption of fresh produce, you'll be in tip-top nutritional shape when cold and flu season comes around.
+Read on to discover which superfoods are best during the chillier months.

 These beautiful orange fruits are both flavorful and nutritious.
 Persimmons are in season between October and early January and they are rich in fiber, vitamin C, vitamin A, and a variety of minerals.
 Japanese Fuyu and Hachiya persimmons are most common, but you may find native varieties as well.
 At 118 calories for a large fruit, persimmons are diet-friendly as well as tasty.
 Choose persimmons with bright, glossy skin for optimal taste.
 At their ripest state, these fruits develop cinnamon and sweet notes.
 Enjoy them with a cup of green tea for a relaxing fall treat, or keep them in bowls around the kitchen for snacking -- and admiring.